Ankit-Singh209/jobfinder/README.md

 # India Job & Internship Finder — static site

+## Engineering discipline filter and direct platform search links

+Two more additions that directly address the software-vs-hardware coverage
+gap:

+- **Engineering field dropdown** in the search form (Computer Science/IT, Electronics & VLSI, Mechanical, Civil, Electrical, Chemical, Aerospace, Industrial).
+Picking a non-software discipline biases the live-search ranking toward that field where possible, and flags the result as needing the platform links below.
+- **"Search directly on India's job platforms" panel** — appears above every search's results with accurate, pre-built search links to **Naukri**, **Internshala**, **Indeed India**, and **LinkedIn Jobs**, using your description/discipline/city.
+This is the honest fix for disciplines the live search structurally can't reach: none of these four platforms expose a public API, so results aren't fetched into the page, but the links are correctly built and take you straight to real, live results on each site — which collectively cover far more of the Indian job market (all disciplines, all company sizes) than the ~68-company live source list ever could.

 ## What's new in this redesign

 Full UI rebuild into an actual job-board layout, on top of the same live